-The complaint says the claims in the advert are “misleading” and “could be substantiated”.
+The complaint challenges whether the claims in the advert are “misleading” and “could be substantiated”.

 Deshmukh writes that Smart Energy GB is confident that the claims made in the adverts are “not only accurate, but..conservative,” adding that they are based on the assumption that users of smart meters will cut their energy use by 2 per cent, lower than the 2.8 per cent expected electricity saving cited in the government’s official cost benefit analysis for the rollout of the devices.

 He also defends the use of the figures in the adverts on the ground that they were cleared by the “relevant advisory bodies” ahead of publication

 The organisation is currently waiting for a final verdict from the ASA.

 He writes that it is “common” for prominent advertisers to be subject to complaints to the ASA, which he writes sets an “extremely low” bar to trigger an investigation.

 The letter was prompted by a question from ex-shadow energy and climate secretary of state Caroline Flint to minister Claire Perry at a hearing earlier this month into the findings of the National Audit Office’s inquiry into the smart meter rollout.